0x50-0x42/latex/practicalNote/problem5.md

 \documentclass[twoside]{article}
 ```

-I found the solution fro [here](https://www.reddit.com/r/LaTeX/comments/10m0a04/implementing_alternating_headers/).
+I found the solution from [here](https://www.reddit.com/r/LaTeX/comments/10m0a04/implementing_alternating_headers/).
 We can also use `twoside` option with the `fancyhdr` package but that's something I have kept for later.
 For now, just using the `twoside` option with the `artcle` class works just fine.

 ---